 Registration as a Tax Shelter.
 We registered as a "tax shelter" under the law in effect at the time of our initial public offering and were assigned a tax shelter registration number.
 Issuance of a tax shelter registration number to us does not indicate that investment in us or the claimed tax benefits have been reviewed, examined or approved by the IRS.
+The American Jobs Creation Act of 2004 repealed the tax shelter registration rules and replaced them with the reporting regime described above at "- Reportable Transactions."
 The term "tax shelter" has a different meaning for this purpose than under the penalty rules described above at "- Accuracy-Related Penalties."